 Due to the initial focus of leadership research at the senior manager level, ‘leadership’ and ‘management’ are linked and sometimes used interchangeably.
 Central to many interpretations, leadership is seen to involve developing an initial vision and inspiring others with how that vision may be achieved, while management involves translating the vision into reality by guiding the actions and behaviours of a group of people on a daily basis.
 A review of the value of various leadership styles suggests that both aspects have a part to play in achieving an organisation’s objectives.

 New theories of ‘ethical leadership’, which focus on having certain core values alongside a sense of purpose, are another trend driven partly by the ‘soul searching’ that developed in the wake of the 2008 global financial crisis.
-The current COVID-19 pandemic is making new demands and has highlighted uncertainty in the world of work – find out more in our webinar Leading through crisis.
-It’s essential that leaders hold to a set of principles that allow them to make ’right’ and ’worthwhile’ decisions regardless of circumstances.
+The COVID-19 pandemic is making new demands and has highlighted uncertainty in the world of work – find out more in our webinar Leading through crisis.
+Leaders play a pivotal role in managing this continuous change, communicating it, addressing any issues arising and modelling new behaviours.
+It’s also fundamental that leaders hold to a set of principles that allow them to make ’right’ and ’worthwhile’ decisions regardless of circumstances.
 Ongoing shifts in corporate governance are driving leaders to articulate these principles and make decisions in an ethical way.